chrisjrn/registrasion/design/goals.md

 ## Planned features

 ### KEY:
-- _(MODEL)_: these have model/controller functionality and needs UI
+- _(MODEL)_: these have model/controller functionality, and tests, and needs UI
 - _(ADMIN)_: these have admin functionality

 ### Inventory